cklb/pymoskito/docs/tutorial/new_controller.rst

 This can easily be done by deriving from the :py:class:`~pymoskito.simulation_modules.Controller` class.
 Its task is to stabilize the pendulum by calculating a suitable input for the model.

-In this scenario, the controller is linear.
-The linearization of the nonlinear model needs to be done beforehand and is given in this tutorial as:
+To keep things simple, the controller is linear in this scenario and it is based on the linearized system which is given by

 .. math::